toddpillars/toddpillars/README.md

 # Hi 👋, I'm Todd

-## I'm building Ops and Cloud Native skills in Public.
+## I'm learning DevOps, AIOps, and Forward Deployed Engineer (FDE) in Public

-Almost 30 years ago, I met my first love... of Linux, Red Hat v4.1 from a CD in the back of a book.
-Yes, a real book.
+Almost 30 years ago, I installed Red Hat Linux 4.1 for the first time.

+Now, almost all the Cloud runs some version of Linux.

-Now I host a K3s Kubernetes Cluster behind my desk!
+So I decided to build a mini Data Center on Kubernetes behind my desk!

 ## My Philosophy on Technology

 The more Hi-Tech we get, the more high-touch we have to be.
+Empathy should guide every decision.

 **The Human Element**